Consensys/linea-besu-package/README.md

 specifies the modules to be downloaded, extracted, or copied.
 Below is an example configuration:
 - `gradle.properties`: This file provides additional properties used in the build process.

-### Running the Build
+### Building Locally

-To run the entire build process, including downloading, extracting, copying plugins, and creating distributions, you can execute:
+To execute the complete build process, which includes downloading, extracting, copying plugins, and creating distributions, use the following command:

 ```sh
 gradle build
 ```

+This command will generate two distribution files:

+- `/build/distributions/linea-besu-package-<version>.tar.gz`
+- `/build/distributions/linea-besu-package-<version>.zip`

-To build the Docker image, you can execute:
+To create the Docker image, run:

 ```sh
 gradle distDocker